berk-kucuk/entropy-shield/README.md

 <h1 align="center">Entropy Shield</h1>

 <p align="center">
-  A desktop application for Linux that routes your network traffic through Tor, DNSCrypt, and I2P.<br>
+  A desktop application for Linux that routes your network traffic through Tor, DNSCrypt, I2P and Lokinet.<br>
   Built with Python and PyQt6.
 </p>